 Second, if you have an infant waking you, there's not much you can do to alter that, but prepping everything you'll need for night feed before you go to bed will reduce the amount of time you're up through the night.
 Lay diapers out.
 Prep bottles and keep them in the fridge or have all of your nursing/pumping items right next to your bed.
 Keep night lights in areas you'll have to navigate so you don't have to turn lights on and further shock your brain awake.

 Third, if your own issues are keeping you from sleep, even if the kids are, talk to your doctor.
 Thyroid problems and hormonal imbalances can all impact sleep.
 Left unaddressed for long periods of time, your health can deteriorate in the process.

 Lastly, set a bedtime for each member of the family and stick to it, whether you or they feel tired or not.
 Routine is a big part of sleep hygiene and in the long run, promotes better sleep as your body comes to depend on its daily reprieve.

 Sleep is a valuable commodity when it comes to promoting healthy immunity. don't just accept poor sleep as a reality of being a parent.

-However, when it comes to being in your home, make sure that you're using just regular soap (not antibacterial), and leave hand sanitizer use for when you're not in the home.
+However, when it comes to being in your home, make sure that you're using just regular soap, and leave hand sanitizer use for when you're not in the home.
 Excessive use of bacteria-destroying products can protect you in an immediate situation and are good when soap and water are not available.
-But long-term use of these can negatively impact your microbiome and can lead to more cases of antibiotic resistance.
+But long-term use of these can negatively impact your microbiome.

 You can also use herbal supplements to support healthy immunity and to provide additional support if a bug does get you.
 It's always important to check with your doctor or your pediatrician before starting supplements.